wcampos5/wcampos5-notes/Personal/Learning/Python/Data Structure - Tuple.md

 **Immutable** sequence of storage objects.

 >[!warning]
->The tuple index will remaining the sample until end od the program execution.
+>The tuple index will remaining the sample until end of the program execution.

 >[!warning] Tuple Syntaxes x List Syntaxes
 > - tuple declare uses ===Paretheses ()=== instead of Brackets \[\]